FretNet: Continuous-Valued Pitch Contour Streaming for Polyphonic Guitar Tablature Transcription: Proposed Method

 \subsection{Training Objectives}

 In order to balance the various objectives of all prediction heads effectively, we employ the following frame-level loss to train \textit{FretNet}:

-where $L_{tab}$, $L_{inh}$, $L_{ons}$, and $L_{dev}$ represent discrete tablature, inhibition, onset, and pitch deviation loss respectively, and $\gamma$ and $\lambda$ are used as scaling parameters. $L_{tab}$ sums the binary cross-entropy loss for each string and fret pair, and $L_{inh}$ sums the product of all same-string activation pairs, with $\lambda$ controlling the relative weight of inhibition \cite{cwitkowitz2022data}. $L_{ons}$ is very similar to $L_{tab}$, but is applied to the onset detection head instead of the discrete tablature prediction head, with ground-truth activations occurring only in the first frame of each note.
-Finally, $L_{dev}$ is computed as the negative log-likelihood of the ground-truth pitch deviations given the continuous Bernoulli distribution parameterized by the logits of the pitch deviation prediction head.
-Since $L_{dev}$ is not zero-bounded, the inverse of scaling parameter $\gamma$ is applied to the sum of all other objectives so the scale of $L_{dev}$ is not affected by zero-crossing.
+where $L_{tab}$, $L_{inh}$, $L_{ons}$, and $L_{dev}$ represent tablature, inhibition, onset, and pitch deviation loss respectively, and $\gamma$ and $\lambda$ are used as scaling parameters. $L_{tab}$ sums the binary cross-entropy (BCE) loss for each string and fret pair, and $L_{inh}$ sums the product of all same-string activation pairs \cite{cwitkowitz2022data}, with $\lambda$ controlling the relative weight of inhibition. $L_{ons}$ is very similar to $L_{tab}$, but is applied to the output of the onset detection head instead of the tablature head, with ground-truth activations occurring only in the first frame of each note.
+Finally, $L_{dev}$ is the negative log-likelihood of the ground-truth pitch deviations given the continuous Bernoulli distribution parameterized by the pitch deviation logits.
+Note that $L_{dev}$ is not zero-bounded.